 Chelan County has determined that this proposal will not have a probable significant adverse impact on the environment.
-An environmental impact statement (EIS) is not required under RCW 43.21C.030.
+An environmental impact statement (EIS) is not required under RCW 43.21C.03.
 We have reviewed the attached Environmental Checklist.

-This determination is based on the following findings and conclusions:
+This Determination is based on the following findings and conclusions:

 Most of the CIP projects consist of building upgrades and site improvements on County-owned property that is already developed.
 Some of the CIP projects will be required to complete additional SEPA review at the time of permit application.
-All CIP projects must comply with the Chelan County code, including, but not limited to shoreline master program regulations (Chapter 13.22 CCC), flood hazard development (Chapter 3.20 CCC), critical areas regulations (Chapters 11.77 to 11.86 CCC), zoning (Title11) and subdivision (Title 12) regulations, and stormwater regulations (Chapter 13.18 CCC).
+All CIP projects must comply with the Chelan County code, including, but not limited to shoreline master program regulations 9Chapter 13.22 CCC), flood hazard development (Chapter 3.20 CCC), critical areas regulations (Chapters 11.77 to 11.86 CCC), zoning (Title 11) and subdivision (Title 12) regulations, and stormwater regulations (Chapter 13.18 CCC).

-This DNS is issued under WAC 197-11-340(2) and the comment period will end on 5 pm October 26, 2022.
+This Determination of Non-Significance is issued under WAC 197-11-340(2), and the comment period will end at 5 PM on January 22, 2024

-Responsible Official:

-Address:

-Deanna Walter, Interim Director / SEPA Responsible Official
+Responsible Official: Deanna Walter, Director / SEPA Responsible Official Address: Chelan County Department of Community Development